Developer Guide

 Use case: UC10 - Sort list of patients by NRIC

-This use case is similar to UC9, except that the command sort NRIC
+This use case is similar to UC9, except that the command sort NRIC is used and the patients are sorted by their NRIC in ascending order.

 Use case: UC11 - Add patient appointment